sdb/ask-them-all/README.md

 ## ✨ Features

-* **Chat with Multiple LLMs:** Seamlessly switch between different Large Language Models (LLMs) such as Google's Gemini and models supported by Groq.
+* **Chat with Multiple LLMs:** Seamlessly switch between different Large Language Models (LLMs) such as Google's Gemini, Mistral and models supported by Groq.
 * **Conversation History with OpenSearch:** Leverage OpenSearch to persistently store and manage your chat history.
 * **Streamlit UI:** Enjoy a clean and intuitive user interface powered by Streamlit for effortless interaction.
 * **Conversation Management:** View, delete, and revisit past conversations.
 Search within past conversations to